kengonakajima/CCDK/docs/Setup.en.md

 A complete build can be made by pressing the [build] button.
 This will compile the entire project.

-<B>Step 1.5 - Make sure DirectX SDK June 2010 is installed</B>
+<B>Note: Make sure DirectX SDK June 2010 is installed</B>

 During the build process, the DirectX SDK package should be automatically downloaded and installed by NuGet.
 Sometimes this automatic process fails.

 In order to fix it, you must install DirectX SDK June 2010 edition.
-Sometimes you need to uninstall other versions of the Visual C++ Redistributable in order to successfully install this version of the SDK.
-You can find this version of the SDK here: https://www.microsoft.com/en-us/download/details.aspx?id=6812
+Sometimes you need to uninstall other 2010-dated versions of the Visual C++ Redistributable in order to successfully install this version of the SDK.
+You can find this version of the SDK [here](https://www.microsoft.com/en-us/download/details.aspx?id=6812).

 On some Windows 8 machines, .NET Framework 3.5 is not automatically enabled.
 Open the Start menu, then find the "Turn Windows features on or off" Settings menu to trigger the download.
 Or download it directly:

-If your computer belongs to a group network using Windows Server Update Services (WSUS), follow these steps to force an update [https://support.microsoft.com/en-us/kb/2734782] or ask your sysadmin to enable .NET Framework 3.5 updates for you.
+If your computer belongs to a group network using Windows Server Update Services (WSUS), follow [these](https://support.microsoft.com/en-us/kb/2734782) steps to force an update or ask your sysadmin to enable .NET Framework 3.5 updates for you.

 <B>Step 2 - Perform validation tests on the one-to-one skeleton program with video streaming disabled</B>